vivshaw/zettel/pages/vector norm (math).md

 tags:: math
 alias:: L1 norm, L2 norm

-- a **norm** is a function on a vector space to the non-negative reals, that behaves in particular ways like the [[distance]] from the origin.
+- a **vector norm** is a function on a vector space to the non-negative reals, that behaves in particular ways like the [[distance]] from the origin.
 - some common norms:
 	- **L0 "norm":** $||x||_0 = \sum_{r=1}^n{|x_r|^0}$ where $0^0 = 0$ - the number of non-zero entries in the vector
 		- ⚠️ not a real norm!